jeankono/SASS-National-Data-Science-Bowl/src/README.md

 Contains the source code for all the models.
 Each model should take in a featurized dataset and output a prediction file to the predictions folder.
+In addition, also contains the source code for any featurization schemes applied on the raw data.